top of page

 Noticing, Wondering, and the "See, Think, Wonder" Routine

 Ready to give this a shot?
-Here's a simple, non-evaluative approach to begin with:
+After recording a video of yourself in your setting, here's a simple, non-evaluative approach to begin with:

 1. Noticing: Before you watch your recorded class, let go of the urge to judge or compare.
 Instead, just notice.
 Pay attention to your body language, voice modulation, student responses, and classroom dynamics.
 Don't assign any value; just notice.